ASVKVINAYAK/FirstPR/TusharSrivastav-27/Sudoku Game Solver/readme.md

 6- duplicate(): It checks for duplicate value in a row and column and remove it.

 7- missingGrid(): It fills the whole subgrid of 3x3 with missing number in that subgrid.

+8- checkGrid(): It checks the grid value 0 values in unwanted places.